The Alliance School: Recognition

-Expansion to middle school
+Expansion to middle school (defunct)

 In December 2008, a subcommittee of the Milwaukee Board of School Directors unanimously approved the expansion of Alliance' mission from a high school, to include middle school students as early as 6th grade, making Alliance the United States' first known gay-safe middle school for the coming academic year.
 Lead Teacher Tina Owen emphasized that Alliance would continue to provide a safe haven for all students suffering harassment, not just gay ones.
 The creation and expansion of Alliance have been uncontroversial in Milwaukee, Owen observed, compared to reactions in New York and Chicago.

+As of 2025, Alliance School no longer offers a middle school.
+Only grades 9-12 are offered.

 Contract extension

 A district charter school review team recommended a nonrenewal of the school's contract after the 2009–2010 year because of the school's failure to meet some academic targets spelled out in its agreement with the district, and its failure to comply with some minor paperwork issues.
 Meanwhile, MPS Superintendent William Andrekopoulos recommended that the board extend Alliance's contract for another year.

 On March 9, 2010, the school received a two-year contract extension to improve its academics in a 5–0 vote.
 The board also agreed that an alternate means of assessment was needed to evaluate the value added the school brings to the district.